 When reaching the δ -diagonals we could move vertically or horizontally which is possible in the ambiguous grammar.
-However, since in a hairpin loop a sequence of $S \rightarrow .S | S$. will eventually end with $S \rightarrow \varepsilon$ no matter whether the . is put left or right, this would lead to identical dot-bracket notations.
+However, since in a hairpin loop a sequence of $S \to .S \mid S$, will eventually end with $S \to \varepsilon$ no matter whether the . is put left or right, this would lead to identical dot-bracket notations.
 Hence, we could also choose to allow only horizontal or only vertical movement within the initialized 0-diagonals as to simplify the backtracing of all optimal dot-bracket notations (only 1 backtrace instead of 4 for the dashed variant).